BJReplay/ha-solcast-solar/README.md

 - The variable 'tally' should never be unavailable during a forecast fetch retry sequence, but it can be for some reason.
 This causes site 'forecast today' sensor to show as 'Unknown' until the retries are exhausted, or a successful fetch occurs.

-- The call for get current API usage on statup is not correctly retried.
+- The call for get current API usage on startup is not correctly retried.
 This will be fixed in a future release.

 - Startup times can be delayed when the Solcast API is returning 429/Too busy status, which is caused by retries.
 This will be fixed in a future release by getting the data immediately from cache if it exists.